Unique Gift Wrapping Ideas

 Now you have a unique, beautifully wrapped present that is sure to impress :-)

-Try this ribbon weaving technique using ribbons with varying widths, or play with ribbon texture and transparancy to create a modern, funky gift that is sure to wow the reciever!
+Try this ribbon weaving technique using ribbons with varying widths, or play with ribbon texture and transparency to create a modern, funky gift that is sure to wow the receiver!

 There are so many things that can look great as gift wrap paper.
 Some ideas that I have either used or received are listed below:

 Use a sheet of plain paper to wrap your present, then decorate with finger-prints in the shape of animals (dinosaurs, ladybirds, bears...), flowers etc. So quick and easy to do and a unique gift wrapping idea for kids' presents!